 About the Managed Lists

-Departments may request a managed list to send information about upcoming events, programming or other information to the appropriate audience.
+Departments may request a managed list to send information about upcoming events, programming or other information to appropriate audiences.
 These messages do not meet the requirements for the essential lists.
 Therefore recipients are able to unsubscribe from receiving messages from each department.

 How to update your subscription preferences

 Individuals may opt out (or back into) any of the managed lists by visiting http://mylists.smu.edu after September 9, 2013.
 When they login to the site, they will be able to view all lists to which they are eligible to subscribe as well as all lists in which they are currently subscribed.
-Simply check or uncheck the box next to each list to update your subscription.
+Simply check or uncheck the box next to each list to update your subscription and then click Submit your changes.

 Students will be resubscribed to all lists at the start of each academic year.
 They will then be able to adjust their subscription preferences at that point.
 Faculty and staff will retain their subscription preferences as long as their job records and contract paperwork remains current.